 - How long you plan to remain in your home – A general rule of thumb is 10 years.
 If you can count on staying in your current home that long, refinancing can be a good option.
 Consider both your current plan and the amount of risk you can predict based on job moves or family needs.

 - Whether you should take on more debt – Do the math and figure out how the addition of debt from both cashing out your current home equity and taking on a second mortgage will hit your budget.
-Unless you're confident that there is no chance of missing payments and losing your property, proceed with caution.
+With options to refinance a second mortgage, make sure your finances are in order.
+Unless you’re confident that there is no chance of missing payments and losing your property, proceed with caution.

 Is There a Better Way to Buy a Second Home?